 Dual Enrollment EMT locations

-Calhoun offers Dual Enrollment EMT programs at the Limestone County Career Technical Center, on Calhoun’s Huntsville campus, and at the City of Decatur Fire and Rescue Training facility.
+Calhoun offers Dual Enrollment EMT programs at the Limestone County Career Technical Center and on Calhoun’s Huntsville campus.
 Sufficient student registrations are required in order for the program to be offered at each of these locations.

 Meeting days and times are announced each semester.
 All programs involve an online learning component.